Share this guide:

 Insurance providers see it as more of a risk if you are driving your car during business hours because you will be covering more miles at busier times.

-A standard car insurance policy should cover you for all domestic and social use of your vehicle, which includes things like going to the shops or driving to a friend’s house.
+A standard car insurance policy should cover you for all domestic and social use of your vehicle, which includes things like going to the shops or driving to a friend's house.
 Often it will also cover your commute to and from work.
-However, if you use your car whilst at work for driving to meetings, visiting work sites or driving staff members around, you may need business car insurance.
+However, if you use your car for business purposes, such as driving to meetings, visiting work sites or driving staff members around, you may need business car insurance.

 When looking for insurance make sure you are honest about how you use your vehicle and insurance providers will then make sure that you are given a suitable policy.

 However, business car insurance isn't always relevant even if driving is an integral part of your job.
 This is the case if you:

 - Drive a taxi or delivery van: Instead you should be looking at commercial car insurance, or specialist taxi insurance, options.

 - Drive a company car: In this case, insurance should be taken out by the company that owns or leases the vehicle (ie your employer).